 Strain: To separate solid particles from a liquid by passing the mixture through a strainer, sieve, or cheesecloth.
 The purpose of straining is to remove any unwanted components such as seeds, skins, or solid particles from the liquid, resulting in a clear, smooth texture.
 Straining is often used in recipes for sauces, soups, stocks, and custards.

 Stock: A flavorful liquid that is made by simmering protein and/or vegetables, along with aromatics such as onions, carrots, celery, and herbs, in water for an extended period of time.
 Often it is referred to as “broth”.
 The resulting liquid is then strained, resulting in a clear and richly flavored broth that can be used as a base for sauces, soups, stews, and other dishes.

 Stockpot: A large, deep pot with a flat bottom and straight sides, designed for making stocks, soups, stews, or boiling pasta.
-Stockpots typically have a capacity of at least 8 quarts (7.6 liters), although they can be much larger, and are often made of stainless steel, aluminum, or other metals that conduct heat well.
+Stockpots typically have a capacity of at least 8 quarts (7.6 liters), although they can be much larger and are often made of stainless steel, aluminum, or other metals that conduct heat well.

-Stuff: To fill a cavity, such as bell pepper, squash, tomato, or pasta shells with a mixture prior to baking.
+Stuff: To fill a cavity, such as a bell pepper, squash, tomato, or pasta shells with a mixture prior to baking.